-Stanton, a Republican, was the representative for Ohio's 11th congressional district from 1965 to 1982.
+Stanton was the representative for Ohio’s 11th congressional district and was a Republican.
+He served from 1965 to 1982.

 Stanton is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Stanton sponsored and cosponsored.
 See full analysis methodology.

 Stanton was the primary sponsor of 2 bills that were enacted: